-A. ELIGIBLE SBIR/STTR APPLICANTS
+A. ELIGIBLE SBIR APPLICANTS.

-Only small businesses are eligible to receive SBIR/STTR awards.
+Only United States small business concerns (SBCs) are eligible to submit SBIR applications.
 Joint ventures, as defined in "Appendices/Reference Material," may apply, provided the entity created also qualifies as a small business.
-Wholly owned subsidiaries are not eligible to apply; however, their parent company may apply as long as the parent, including all subsidiaries, qualifies as a small business.
-A small business is one that at the time of award of Phase I (or Phase II, if applicable):
+A small business concern is one that, at the time of award for both Phase I and Phase II SBIR awards, meets all of the following criteria: